develprr/metamatic-router/README.md

   - [Background](#background)
   - [Read More](#read-more)

+## Introduction

+The Metamatic Router is a simple router component installed on top of the core (Metamatic State Manager)[https://www.npmjs.com/package/metamatic] framework.

 When you use Metamatic state manager framework you can use any router library available around the Internet.
 But some of those solutions require you to wrap your app's root component with some clumpy "Routing Provider" components before you can implement routing.
 Or if you want to programmatically soft-redirect your app to a certain sub-url then you may need to wrap your redirecting component inside some obscure wrapper again, possibly breaking your code's